cmvnd/fonts/readme.md

 # lemon

 Improved version of artwiz-lime with better kerning, distinct characters, extended unicode support, Powerline compatibility, and in-built icon characters.
 The icons begin at U+E000; see picture below.
+New characters are added sporadically.

 Fully supported unicode blocks include:
 * Basic Latin